yujinakayama/transpec/README.md

 $ bundle exec rspec
 ```

-If it's green, commit the changes with an auto-generated message that describes the conversion summary:
+If it's green, commit the changes with an auto-generated message
+that describes the conversion summary and helps your team members to understand the new syntax:

 ```bash
 $ git commit -aeF .git/COMMIT_EDITMSG